isblab/wdr76_spin1_nucleosome/README.md

 This repository is of the integrative model of the WDR76-SPIN1-Nucleosome complex based on data from chemical crosslinking, X-ray crystallography, and structure prediction from [Alphafold](https://www.alphafold.ebi.ac.uk/entry/Q9H967).
 It contains input data, scripts for data preprocessing, modeling and results including bead models and localization probability density maps.
 The modeling was performed using [IMP](https://integrativemodeling.org) (*Integrative Modeling Platform*).

-These integrative structure is deposited in the PDB-Dev database with accession code 9A8I (PDBDEV_00000382)
+The integrative structure is deposited in the PDB with accession code 9A8I (PDB-Dev accession: PDBDEV_00000382)

 ![Main_fig](F1.png)